Pomanota

+GPS tracks of the first reported ascents of Pumanota (via the Caracara glacier route; blue) and "Pumanota Norte" (via the Condor glacier route; purple).

+On the descent from Pumanota, with "Pumanota Norte" on the right and the Quelccaya ice cap in the distance.

-Pomanota (possibly from Aymara puma cougar, puma, -n(i) a suffix, uta house, "house of the puma") is a mountain in the Vilcanota mountain range in the Andes of Peru, about 5516 m high.
+Pomanota, or Nevado Pumanota, (possibly from Aymara puma cougar, puma, -n(i) a suffix, uta house, "house of the puma") is a mountain in the Vilcanota mountain range in the Andes of Peru, about 5516 m high.
 It is situated in the Cusco Region, Canchis Province, San Pablo District and in the Puno Region, Carabaya Province, Corani District as well as in the Melgar Province, Nuñoa District.
-Pomanota lies southeast of the Joyllor Puñuna, the highest elevation in the glaciated area of Quelccaya (Quechua for "snow plain"), and northwest of the Jonorana.
+Pomanota lies southeast of Joyllor Puñuna, the highest elevation in the glaciated area of Quelccaya (Quechua for "snow plain"); its neighbors to the east and west are Culi and Jonorana.

+Pumanota (center) and "Pumanota Norte" (left) from Jampatune, with Andrew Thorburn and Ulli Bayer in the foreground.

+The first reported ascent of Nevado Pumanota was achieved on 12 November 2025 via the Caracara glacier route by a team composed of Andrew Thorburn (USA) and Ulli Bayer (USA), under the leadership of John Biggar (of Andes.org.uk).
+One day earlier, the same team, with addition of Daniel Choquet (France) and Vito Ricciardi (Wales), achieved the first reported ascent of "Pumanota Norte" (5,474 metres; 17,959 ft) via the Condor glacier route.